Citizens Financial Group Inc. (CFG): These Numbers Show Where NYSE:CFG Stock Is Going Next

 Sponsored

-The stock witnessed a 5.08% loss in the last 1 month and extending the period to 3 months gives it a 8.98%, and is 2.30% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.85% over the week and 2.33% over the month.
+The stock witnessed a 1.98% gain in the last 1 month and extending the period to 3 months gives it a 13.75%, and is 2.83% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.44% over the week and 2.09% over the month.

 Citizens Financial Group Inc. (CFG) Analyst Forecasts